kefirski/pytorch_RVAE/README.md

-## pytorch Recurrent Variational Autoencoder
+# Pytorch Recurrent Variational Autoencoder
-Generates sequential data
+## Generates sequential data

 ### Sampling examples:
 - > the new machine could be used to increase the number of ventures block in the company 's \<unk> shopping system to finance diversified organizations